We've included everything in our camera “kit” so to speak and also our minimal travel photography gear list when we travel in this post.

-I always buy a “pro” version.
-I also take note of the mb/s (megabytes per second) speed.
+I always buy a “pro” version and take note of the card's mb/s (megabytes per second) speed.
 I used to buy Lexar, but they went out of business!
 (Uh oh!)
 So now I buy SanDisk Pro SD cards.
-I buy SD cards for a simple reason: it’s the kind of card my camera needs.
+I buy SD cards for a simple reason: it's the kind of card my camera needs.

 The most time we ever really travel for at a time is two weeks.
 So essentially I'd be bringing a minimum of four 64GB cards with me.
 (1 per week, plus an additional card per week for backup.
 Two cards per week = four cards total.)